 After an MRI, the doctor told them the bad news: Lydia had torn two ligaments in her knee — the anterior cruciate ligament (ACL) and the meniscus.
 Together, these ligaments help stabilize the knee joint under and over the knee cap.
 Lydia would need surgery to repair the damage.

 Because she was still growing, the doctor encouraged the family to find a pediatric orthopedic surgeon with experience treating knee injuries in children.

-Noreen immediately thought of The Children’s Hospital of Philadelphia.
+Noreen immediately thought of Children’s Hospital of Philadelphia (CHOP).
 A few days later she had a phone call with Theodore J. Ganley, MD, director of CHOP’s Center for Sports Medicine and Performance.

 “Dr. Ganley talked to me on the phone for 30 minutes that first day,” Noreen said.
 “He talked us through everything — Lydia’s injury, the best treatment options based on how much growth she had left, and why girls are more susceptible to ACL injuries.”

 At the first appointment, Dr. Ganley examined Lydia and ordered imaging tests — including a crucial hand X-ray to determine if she was still growing or had reached skeletal maturity.
 Knowing if her bones were finished growing would strongly impact which treatment Dr. Ganley would recommend.

 Dr. Ganley also took time to get to know Lydia, to learn about what inspired her passion for soccer, to educate her about other sports she might consider trying, and to plant the seeds for life after soccer.